mozilla/data-docs/tools/spark.md

 1. Currently, our Spark notebooks can only run a single Python kernel at a time.
 If you open multiple notebooks on the same cluster and try to run both, the second notebook will hang.
-Be sure to close notebooks using "Close and Halt" under the "File" dropdown.
+Be sure to close notebooks using "Close and Halt" under the "File" drop-down.
 2. The connection from PySpark to the Spark driver might be lost.
    Unfortunately the best way to recover from this for the moment seems to be spinning up a new cluster.
-3. Canceling execution of a notebook cell doesn't cancel any spark jobs that might be running in the background.
+3. Cancelling execution of a notebook cell doesn't cancel any spark jobs that might be running in the background.
 If your spark commands seem to be hanging, try running \`sc.cancelAllJobs()\`.

 ### How can I keep running after closing the notebook?

-For long-running computation, it might be nice to close the notebook (and the ssh session) and look at the results later.
+For long-running computation, it might be nice to close the notebook (and the SSH session) and look at the results later.
 Unfortunately, **all cell output will be lost when a notebook is closed** (for the running cell).
 To alleviate this, there are a few options: